CTHRU/Hitrava/README.md

 - Conversion is done using the centralized data from Huawei Health.
 In principle, any recent Huawei or Honor smart watch or fitness band should be supported, if you see the data in Huawei Health, e.g.
     - Huawei smart watches: e.g. Huawei Watch GT2
-    - Huawei fitness bands: e.g. Huawei Band 4
+    - Huawei fitness bands: e.g. Huawei Band 4, Huawei Band 4 Pro
     - Honor smart watches: e.g. Honor MagicWatch 2
     - Honor fitness bands: e.g. Honor Band 4, Honor Band 5